-- 1 write a letter which communicates information clearly, accurately and economically - 2 write between 200 and 300 words - 3 carry out the instructions as detailed on the question paper regarding the particular information required.
+- 1 write a magazine article which communicates information clearly, accurately and economically - 3 carry out the instructions as detailed on the question paper regarding the particular information required.
 Candidates will be awarded up to 15 marks for following the task instructions and up to 15 marks for the language used.